hannseman/ansible-raspbian/README.md

 # Recipient of unattended-upgrades report
 unattended_upgrades_email_address: root
+# Should we reboot when /var/run/reboot-required is found?
+unattended_upgrades_auto_reboot: false

 # Internal variable used when running tests - should not be used.
 ansible_raspbian_testing: false